ibmruntimes/vsam.js/README.md

 vsamObj.close((err) => { /* Handle error. */ });
 ```

-* The first argument is the file descriptor.
-* The second argument is a callback function containing an error object if the close operation failed.
+* The first argument is a callback function containing an error object if the close operation failed.

 ## Reading a record from a vsam dataset